Eating Disorders Clinical Treatment & Mental Health Resources

 Medical care

 The Academy of Eating Disorders asserts that “adequate medical monitoring is a cornerstone of effective outpatient treatment.”
 Patients with anorexia in particular may require close monitoring to ensure the disorder isn’t causing significant medical complications, typically being seen at least once a week.
-Patients with bulimia should typically be seen regularly too, but with less frequency.
+Patients with an eating disorder like bulimia should typically be seen regularly too, but with less frequency.
 Those with binge eating disorder may also require regular oversight and treatment for the health conditions that often accompany the condition, such as diabetes or hypertension.

 Nutritional counseling